Beard: The "philosopher's beard"

 Epictetus saw his beard as an integral part of his identity and held that he would rather be executed than submit to any force demanding he remove it.
 In his Discourses 1.2.29, he puts forward such a hypothetical confrontation: "'Come now, Epictetus, shave your beard'.
 If I am a philosopher, I answer, I will not shave it off.
 'Then I will have you beheaded'.
 If it will do you any good, behead me."
 The act of shaving "would be to compromise his philosophical ideal of living in accordance with nature and it would be to submit to the unjustified authority of another."

 This was not theoretical in the age of Epictetus, for the Emperor Domitian had the hair and beard forcibly shaven off of the philosopher Apollonius of Tyana "as punishment for anti-State activities."
 This disgraced Apollonius while avoiding making him a martyr like Socrates.
 Well before his declaration of "death before shaving" Epictetus had been forced to flee Rome when Domitian banished all philosophers from Italy under threat of execution.

 Roman philosophers sported different styles of beards to distinguish which school they belonged to.
-Cynics with long dirty beards to indicate their "strict indifference to all external goods and social customs"; Stoics occasionally trimming and washing their beards in accordance with their view "that it is acceptable to prefer certain external goods so long as they are never valued above virtue"; Peripatetics took great care of their beards believing in accordance with Aristotle that "external goods and social status were necessary for the good life together with virtue".
+Cynics used long dirty beards to indicate their "strict indifference to all external goods and social customs.”
+Stoics occasionally trimmed and washed their beards in accordance with their view "that it is acceptable to prefer certain external goods so long as they are never valued above virtue.”
+Peripatetics took great care of their beards believing in accordance with Aristotle that "external goods and social status were necessary for the good life together with virtue".
 To a Roman philosopher in this era, having a beard and its condition indicated their commitment to live in accordance with their philosophy.